monijaman/CI-CD/README.md

 ```

-When you use CodePipeline with a CodeConnection (like GitHub), the pipeline's service role (the IAM role you assign to the pipeline) needs permission to use the connection.
+When you use CodePipeline with a CodeConnection (like GitHub), the pipeline's service role (the IAM role you assign to the pipeline) needs permission to use the connection..

 ✅ Solution: Add codestar-connections:UseConnection permission
 Go to IAM > Roles